EnergySage/pytest-quarantine/CONTRIBUTING.md

     $ tox -e py,coverage
     ```

-    Please add or update tests to ensure the coverage doesn't drop.
+    Please add or update tests to ensure the coverage doesn’t drop.

 - Run the formatters and linters: